ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 Each message in the log displays the message severity level, timestamp, and the message itself.

-The individual components of Edge System have their own logging files located in the configuration folder, for example:
+The individual components of Edge System have their own logging files located in the Configuration folder (in the same file system level as the Logs folder).
+For example:

-• Windows: *%ProgramData%/OSIsoft/EdgeSystem/Configuration*

 • Linux: */usr/share/OSIsoft/EdgeSystem/Configuration*